judka-uriel/uriel-book/uriel_en.md

 [degrowth](https://en.wikipedia.org/wiki/Degrowth) imposed by the left.

 Here we may also observe that as the return to Gan Eden proceeds, more and more commandments will become obsolete.
-But by the end of the messianic era there will still remain those commandments that were given to Adam.
+But by the end of the pre-Messianic period there will still remain those commandments that were given to Adam.
 Besides the aforementioned commandment, the first human beings were also to observe:

-> Be fruitful and multiply, and fill the earth, and subdue it, and have dominion over the fish of the sea, and over the fowl of the heaven, and over every living thing that moveth upon the earth.
+> Be fruitful and multiply, and fill the earth, and subdue it, and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moves upon the earth.
 (Beresheet [1:28](https://www.sefaria.org/Genesis.1.28))

-> And G‑d blessed Noach and his sons, and said unto them: Be fruitful, and multiply, and fill the earth.
+> And G‑d blessed Noah and his sons, and said unto them: Be fruitful, and multiply, and fill the earth.
 (Beresheet [9:1](https://www.sefaria.org/Genesis.9.1))

 > And you, be fruitful and multiply, swarm upon the earth and multiply therein.